Complete SEMrush Keyword Research Guide (Template Included)

 This makes it helpful to prioritize which pages should be created first.

-Don’t forget to add keywords to a tracking software like SEMrush in order to measure progress an track progress.
+Pro Tip: Don’t forget to add keywords to a tracking software like SEMrush in order to measure progress and track progress.
 This should be done before publishing the content (Target Pages).

 Following this process makes keyword research super easy and scalable by adding automation and organization to the keyword research process.